David Clark: Govt will move quickly on credit law changes

 "Where we have ended up through the regulations is capturing everyone in terms of the regulated financial institutions such as banks and credit associations but right through to the high-cost lenders.

 "I think the balance there is wrong.
-We have bill to suggest how to fix it quickly.
+We have still to suggest how to fix it quickly.
 And we just hope we will be able to be part of that process.

 "We do need to make sure we get it right that people can get access to credit but also we protect the vulnerable which was the intent of the bill."